 CONFERENCE COMMITTEE.
-A committee appointed to discuss specific differences of opinion between the House and Senate on bills which have passed each house but with differing positions on one or more amendments.
+A committee which may be appointed to discuss specific differences of opinion between the House and Senate on bills which have passed each house but with differing positions on one or more amendments.

 CONFIRMATION.
 Approval by the Senate of gubernatorial appointments.